davecoulter/YSE_PZ/docs/install.rst

 ******

 This pages walks you through running :code:`YSE_PZ` locally.
 You might want to do this if you want to develop on :code:`YSE_PZ`.
-The strongly recommended way to run :code:`YSE_PZ` locally is to use docker.
+The strongly recommended (and only supported) way to run :code:`YSE_PZ` locally is to use docker.
 You could attempt to install :code:`YSE_PZ` natively (instructions at the bottom of this page for archival reasons) but this will likely be an order of magnitude harder than using docker.

 Install the Docker desktop app